xchrisbailey/chrisbaileydev_v2/content/posts/java-objectinputstream-invalid-type.md

 }
 ```

-Usage of the class will be nearly same as just outright using `java•ObjectOutputStream`
+Usage of the class will be nearly same as just outright using `ObjectOutputStream`

 ```java
 File file = new File('some.dat');